 The Oregon Tech Libraries are a Cooperating Collection of the Funding Information Network.
-As a member of this nationwide network of libraries, community foundations, and other nonprofit agencies, the Oregon Tech Libraries provide visitors to the Learning Resources Center on the Klamath Falls campus with free public access to grantmaker directories, books on fundraising and nonprofit management, and the Funding Information Network's electronic databases, Foundation Directory Online Professional, Foundation Grants to Individuals Online and Philanthropy In/Sight.
+As a member of this nationwide network of libraries, community foundations, and other nonprofit agencies, the Oregon Tech Libraries provide visitors to the Learning Resources Center on the Klamath Falls campus with free public access to grantmaker directories, books on fundraising and nonprofit management, and the Funding Information Network's electronic databases, Foundation Directory Online Professional, Foundation Grants to Individuals Online and Foundation Maps.
 These fully searchable databases include information on over 120,000 foundations, corporate giving programs, and grantmaking public charities in the U.S.; a database of over 3 million recently awarded grants; and a keyword-searchable database of over 1 million recently filed IRS Forms 990 and 990-PF.
 These electronic resources are accessible through computers located in the Learning Resources Center on the Klamath Falls campus.

 Electronic Grants Resources Outside the Library

 To start identifying potential funders from outside the library, check out FDO Free (Foundation Directory Online, Free) from any computer or mobile device.
 You can find short profiles of almost 90,000 foundations here and then come to the Oregon Tech Libraries on the Klamath Falls campus to use Foundation Directory Online Professional for more in-depth research.

 For information on how to find and apply for government grants, go to www.grants.gov.